-How do I keep my teenager busy on vacation?
-Our 6 ideas
+How do I keep my teenager throughout the summer months?
+6 ideas

 With you or with their friends, depending on whether your child is allowed to go out without an adult, plan outdoor group activities.
 Tree climbing, paintballing, swimming, going to the beach or the lake, water sports, horse riding… The possibilities are endless!